 - Medicine bag with painkillers, (blister) patches, good nail clippers and tweezers.

-- Hiking poles.
-A suggestion we were given and which has helped us a lot is to buy extendable hiking poles of good quality.
-No, this is not only for the elderly.
-Get over the embarrassment, because good hiking poles are make hiking with a backpack a lot more comfortable.
-Both ascending and descending is significantly easier with hiking poles.
+- A pair of extendable hiking poles per person.
+No, these are is not only for the elderly, our kids also have a pair.
+Get over the embarrassment, good hiking poles are make hiking with a backpack a lot more comfortable.
+Both ascending and descending is significantly safer and easier with hiking poles.

 Alpine club membership and insurance